alok-karn/deals-dray-mern/README.md

 -   Next.js and TailwindCSS: For frontend and API
 -   MongoDB: For database
 -   Firebase: For storing and serving images of employee
+-   JWT: For authentication and managing user session
+-   Bcrypt: For hashing password

 ### Tech Stack